Safeguarding Policy

 • Speak up, someone can help.

-The school will use the Brook sexual behaviours traffic light tool to support us in understanding what appropriate behaviour is.
-We recognise that given the additional needs of the children at Winchelsea they may not follow development norms.
-See below for a link to the tool.
+The school will use the Brook sexual behaviours traffic light tool / Hackett’s Continuum to support us in understanding what appropriate behaviour is.
+We recognise that given the additional needs of the pupils at Winchelsea they may not follow development norms.

 Children with Family Members in Prison